gadventures/python-api-challenge/README.md

 (provided).
 Your script will transform this data in various ways (described below), and be output as a CSV.

+Upon completion, we'll have a retrospective on the work.

 ### Local API

 Provided within this project is a local API, which uses [Django REST Framework](http://www.django-rest-framework.org/) to provide a simple, standards-compliant API.
 Below, within the `Getting Started` section, you'll find instructions on how to run the API server.

-Once running, your only task for the server, is to load data into the API.
+Once running, your only task for the server portion, is to load data into the API.
 We've provided a `departures.json` file, which you should load into the server using [Django Data Migrations](https://docs.djangoproject.com/en/2.0/topics/migrations/#data-migrations).
 You will need to make a new *empty* migration as per the documentation, and